Azure/ResourceModules/docs/wiki/The library - Module design.md

 ## Parameters

-- Parameter names are in camelCase, e.g. `allowBlobPublicAccess`.
+- Parameter names are in camelCase, e.g., `allowBlobPublicAccess`.
 - Descriptions contain type of requirement:
   - `Required` - The parameter value must be provided.
 The parameter does not have a default value and hence the module expects input.
   - `Conditional` - The parameter value can be optional or required based on a condition, mostly based on the value provided to other parameters.